 Dreams are a window into your deepest and most secret desires.
 So secret in fact, that you yourself only become aware of them through dreaming.
 This is why Freud gave so much importance to dream analysis, he believed it was a vital part of psychoanalysis.

 Dreams are also a world of symbolism which requires deeper level thought to understand their meanings.
 Freud suggested that our unconscious often used symbolism as a form of defence mechanism.
 If you had a desire for revenge, perhaps to cause harm to someone, that desire could be for-filled in the dream world.
 However the person you wish to cause harm to, is replaced with something else, like an object or animal.

-The unconscious does this because the thought of causing harm to another human is too disturbing or distressing, this also allow us to remain asleep.
+The unconscious does this because the thought of causing harm to another human is too disturbing or distressing, this also allows us to remain asleep.
 This is a form of the defence mechanism, (displacement) operating in the dream world.
 This form of defence mechanism operating within our dreams is called Dreamwork.

 Jung provided some other interpretations and explanations beyond Freud’s theory of wish fulfilment.
 Jung saw dreams as a place where the conscious and unconscious comes together.
 This coming together of the conscious and unconscious was known as individuation.
 Individuation is a process that can happen in the waking world as-well as the dream world.